nickplj12/nativeOS/README.md

 4. Put package.json and system.html both in your NW.js folder
 5. Launch nw.exe or whatever you named it.

+Edit: the NW.js version will no longer be updated, ran out of motivation Go use the web version!!
 # Credits

 [HTMLifier](https://sheeptester.github.io/htmlifier/)